 Watermarks being in place to detect unauthorized emails;

-Enabling domain-based Message Authentication Reporting and Conformance policy and verification are enabled;
+Enabling domain-based Message Authentication Reporting and Conformance policy and verification;

 Disabling macro scripts transmitted via email; and

 Blocking malicious email attachments and moving them to a segregated environment.

 External Email Alerts.
 External email messages are labeled with a prominent notice or banner to alert the receiver that the email message comes from outside the Credit Union.